 by Brad C. Davis, Mercury Learning Systems LLC

 Below is a comprehensive chart with descriptions of how we learn and experience life through our right and left brain functions.
-You'll discover things about yourself you many never have known before!
+You'll discover things about yourself you may have never known before!

 |The Left Brain||The Right Brain|